 Calaclear Side Effects

-Note: This page contains information about the side effects of pramoxine topical.
-Some of the dosage forms included on this document may not apply to the brand name Calaclear.
+Note: This document contains side effect information about pramoxine / zinc acetate topical.
+Some of the dosage forms listed on this page may not apply to the brand name Calaclear.

 Related treatment guides

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 Some side effects may not be reported.
 You may report them to the FDA.